Andamanese: Culture

 Until contact, the Andamanese were strict hunter-gatherers.
 They did not practice cultivation, and lived off hunting indigenous pigs, fishing, and gathering.
 Their only weapons were the bow, adzes, and wooden harpoons.
 The Andamanese knew of no method for making fire in the nineteenth century.
 They instead carefully preserved embers in hollowed-out trees from fires caused by lightning strikes.

 The men wore girdles made of hibiscus fiber which carried useful tools and weapons for when they went hunting.
 The women on the other hand wore a tribal dress containing leaves that were held by a belt.
 A majority of them had painted bodies as well.
 They usually slept on leaves or mats and had either permanent or temporary habitation among the tribes.
 All habitations were man made.

-Some of the tribe members were credited to having supernatural powers.
+Some of the tribe members were credited with having supernatural powers.
 They were called oko-pai-ad, which meant dreamer.
 They were thought to have an influence on the members of the tribe and would bring misfortune to those who did not believe in their abilities.
 Traditional knowledge practitioners were the ones who helped with healthcare.
 The medicine that was used to cure illnesses were herbal most of the time.
 Various types of medicinal plants were used by the islanders.
 77 total traditional knowledge practitioners were identified and 132 medicinal plants were used.
 The members of the tribes found various ways to use leaves in their everyday lives including clothing, medicine, and to sleep on.

 Anthropologist A.R.
 Radcliffe Brown argued that the Andamanese had no government and made decisions by group consensus.